10 Days in a Madhouse: Production

-Caroline Barry was selected for the starring role of Nellie Bly out of 8,000 submissions, only two months after she moved from Colorado to Los Angeles to pursue an acting career.
+Caroline Barry was selected for the starring role of Nellie Bly from an online audition, only two months after she moved from Colorado to Los Angeles to pursue an acting career.
 Barry recounted in a 2015 interview: "The director said he was looking for Nellie Bly's smile and that optimistic spirit, and he felt my audition was the one that really had that smile and the brightness and optimism."